barebox/barebox/Documentation/devicetree/bindings/leds/common.rst

 * ``label``: The label for this LED.
 If omitted, the label is taken from the node name (excluding the unit address).

+* ``panic-indicator`` - This property specifies that the LED should be used as a panic indicator.